nnekauf/project-3-nest/spec.md

 Specs:
 - [x] Using Ruby on Rails for the project
 - [x] Include at least one has_many relationship (x has_many y; e.g. User has_many Recipes)
-    - User has many goals and books, Goal has many plots and books, and books has many plots, goals, and users.
+    - Reader has many goals and books, Goal has many plots and books, and books has many plots, goals, and readers.
-- [ ] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
+- [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User)
+    - Goal belongs to a reader, and plot belongs to a goal and a book.
 - [ ] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients)
 - [ ] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
 - [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)